Everytime We Touch (Cascada song): Background and release

 This version of "Everytime We Touch" was written and composed by Manuel Reutier and Yann Pfeifer, who borrowed the refrain that Stuart MacKilliop, Maggie Reilly, and Peter Risavy had written and composed; Reutier and Pfeifer also jointly produced the selection under their DJ names of DJ Manian and Yanou respectively, being as they were the two DJs who made up the band Cascada.
 The song was recorded and produced at Studio Plazmatek Cologne in Cologne, Germany and at Studio Plazmatek Erkrath in Erkrath, Germany.

 The song was released in the United States on 16 August 2005 as a maxi single.
 It was released in the single format in the Czech Republic on 14 July 2006.
 The song was later released to the French iTunes Store on 31 March 2006 as a maxi single and on 23 October 2006 as a digital single.
-The maxi single release features remixes by 2-4 and Rocco vs. Bass-T along with the ballad mix by Yanou.
+The maxi single release features remixes by 2-4 Grooves and Rocco vs. Bass-T along with the ballad mix by Yanou.
 In Austria, "Everytime We Touch" was released on 4 September 2006 in the same format with all nine tracks featured on the U.S. maxi single but in a different order.
 On 22 December 2006, the song was released to Germany in the maxi-single format.